PowerLoom/docs/docs/build-with-powerloom/devnet/getting-started.md

    - `PROTOCOL_STATE_CONTRACT`: The contract address for the protocol state.

    :::note
-   We have two types of Protocol State Contracts tailored to different Epoch Sizes, catering to the varying complexities of applications you might be developing:
+   We offer two types of Protocol State Contracts, each tailored to different Epoch Sizes, to cater to the unique complexities of your application:

-   - For straightforward applications that monitor activities at each block height or number, our Epoch Size 1 contract is the perfect fit.
-   - For more advanced projects, like complex data marketplaces or applications requiring intricate computations, our Epoch Size 10 contract is designed to meet these needs.
+   - Epoch Size 1 Contract: `0x750129050859a00bCe706B9Bb43f7117EE0c344b`
+   - Epoch Size 10 Contract: `0x5B1f374C7680B310CD68351B8e9e6BeD34d8884f`

+  Consider the complexity and requirements of your application when selecting the appropriate Protocol State Contract.
+This will ensure optimal performance and efficiency for your specific use case.
    :::

    - `RELAYER_HOST`: `https://relayer-devnet-1d.powerloom.dev` The host address for the relayer.